joomla-framework/registry/README.md

 The `setLanguage()` method in `Language` has been removed.
 A new Language instance in the new language should be instantiated instead.

+### Methods for Search Component

+The methods `getUpperLimitSearchWord`, `getSearchDisplayedCharactersNumber`, `getLowerLimitSearchWord` and `getIgnoredSearchWords` have all been removed as well as the associated methods to get and set their callback functions.
+These should be implemented by the user if required.

+### Localise Interface
+This has been introduced as a standard way to set the way to set functions for ```Language::getPluralSuffixes()``` and ```Language::transliterate()```.
+Both these must now be set in the language's localise.php file (this was possible in Language version 1 however could optionally could have callback functions set if such a file didn't exist).

+Localise files now MUST implement this interface to be recognized.
+An abstract version is available suitable for most Western Languages.

 ## Installation via Composer

 Add `"joomla/language": "2.0.*@dev"` to the require block in your composer.json and then run `composer install`.